 Bouachrine is being held at Ain Borja prison in Casablanca, according to news outlets.
 In September 2018, local media reported that a court denied his request for temporary release until the conclusion of the trial.
-As of September 2021, Bouachrine has been held in solitary confinement for over a year, according to Human Rights Watch and his wife.
+As of September 2021, Bouachrine has been held in solitary confinement for over two years, Moussaoui told CPJ.